BobaBoard/boba-docs/docusaurus/docs/users/self-hosting/server-setup.md

 git push
 ```

-### Rebuild your server with the config files
+### Rebuild your server using the config files

-Right now, your NixOS server config is nothing but that Cloud Config `YAML` you gave it before it launched.
-You'll rebuild its config using the new config files you just pushed.
+Right now, your NixOS server config is nothing but the brief `YAML` instructions you gave it before it launched.
+In this step, you'll rebuild its configuration using the new config files you just pushed.

 #### Enable flakes